-How Bill W explained the spiritual principles that underpin AA's structure and how the parts work together
+How Bill W explained the spiritual principles that underpin AA's structure and how the parts work together.

 This is an illustrated pamphlet about the Concepts; it is NOT the Concepts themselves.
-They are found in The AA Structure Handbook for Great Britain, and should be read by every trusted servant.
+They are found in the book The AA Service Manual / Twelve Concepts for World Service, and should be read by every trusted servant.
 (A short version is also printed in SHARE and Alcoholics Anonymous, Fourth Edition).

 The growth of AA began with the groups, only a few at first, then hundreds and then thousands.
 Very early in the development an Alcoholic Foundation later renamed The General Service Board was formed to be responsible for our affairs.
-With Dr Bob's death and Bill facing up to his own mortality a General Service Conference assumed the leadership which had previously fallen to the cofounders.
+With Dr Bob's death and Bill facing up to his own mortality a General Service Conference assumed the leadership which had previously fallen to the co-founders.
 Meanwhile, a service office had grown in size and importance to the Fellowship and monthly journals were being published.